-In 2016, The Garden Project of Southwest Colorado and Manna created the Manna Market, which is a free produce stand for food insecure community members.
+In 2016, The Garden Project of Southwest Colorado and Manna created the Manna Market, a free produce stand for food insecure community members.
 The produce for the stand comes from the Manna Garden, vendors at the Durango Farmer’s Market, other local farmers, and backyard gardeners.
-In 2017, over 7,000 pounds of fresh produce was given away.
-The Manna Market serves as a clearinghouse for local organizations to provide information about health, food resources, and other available community resources.
+In 2018, over 7,500 pounds of fresh produce was given away.
+The Manna Market also serves as a clearinghouse for local organizations to provide information about health, food resources, and other available community resources.
 Some partners include: La Plata Youth Services, Rainbow Youth Center, TRIO, Animas High School, and AmeriCorps NCCC.

 If you are interested in volunteering at the Manna Market, contact email@example.com.